Mopar

-Mopar is the parts, service, and customer care division of the former Chrysler Corporation, now owned by Netherlands-based automobile manufacturer Stellantis.
-It serves as a primary OEM accessory seller for Stellantis brands under the Mopar brand.
-The name is a portmanteau of the words "MOtor" and "PARts".
-"Mopar" is also used as a nickname by enthusiasts of Chrysler-built products to refer to any product built by the company.
+Mopar (a portmanteau of "motor" and "parts") is an American car parts, service, and customer care division of the former Chrysler Corporation, now owned by Netherlands-based automobile manufacturer Stellantis.
+It serves as a primary OEM accessory seller for Stellantis companies under the Mopar brand.
+"Mopar" is also commonly used by automotive enthusiasts as a metonym for Chrysler, and for vehicles sold by its divisions.

 Mopar also designs and builds a small number of customized vehicles.

 History

 The term was created by an internal activities council and was first used by Chrysler in 1937 as a product name to put on cans of Chrysler Motor Parts Antifreeze.
 This new branded product became known as "MoPar antifreeze" a portmanteau of the terms "motor" and "parts".

 Mopar parts are original equipment manufactured parts for FCA US LLC vehicles.
-The term "Mopar" has passed into broader usage among car enthusiasts as an unambiguous reference to vehicles produced by former parent company Chrysler Corporation/Chrysler Group LLC/ FCA US LLC, now known as Stellantis.
+The term "Mopar" has passed into broader usage among car enthusiasts as an unambiguous reference to vehicles produced by former parent company Chrysler Corporation/Chrysler Group LLC/FCA US LLC, now known as Stellantis.

-The term has thus become an inclusive word for any Chrysler-built vehicle—most any Dodge, Chrysler, Plymouth, Imperial, DeSoto, Fargo (Canada-only in later years) or Dodge Trucks/Ram.
+The term has thus become an inclusive word for any Chrysler-built vehicle— almost any Dodge, Chrysler, Plymouth, Imperial, DeSoto, Fargo (Canada-only in later years) or Dodge Trucks/Ram.
 By extension, it is also used for Jeep and AMC vehicles built after Chrysler's 1987 buyout of American Motors Corporation, including the short-lived Eagle brand.

 In Canada, Chrysler parts were sold under the "Chryco" and "AutoPar" brands until the Mopar brand was introduced into that nation's market, starting in the late 1970s.

 Custom cars

 Mopar does not have dedicated assembly lines.
 There are 13 Mopar Custom Shops that install customer-chosen accessories on their vehicles prior to delivery.

-There are also limited-edition Mopar versions of FCA vehicles.
+There are also limited-edition Mopar versions of Stellantis vehicles.
 These are marketed featuring custom paint and equipped with numerous Mopar performance and cosmetic modifications.

 An example was the 2013 Dodge Dart finished in black with an offset Mopar Blue racing stripe and featuring sport-tuned steering, exhaust, premium brakes with slotted rotors, lowered sport suspension, and gloss black 18-inch aluminum wheels with low profile performance tires.
 The Dart had production plans for 500 units.

 A special edition Mopar 2017 Dodge Challenger was introduced at the 2017 Chicago Auto Show as part of 80th anniversary of the Mopar brand.
-A total of 160 were built: half were finished in contusion blue with pitch black effects and the second half in billet silver with pitch black accents.
+A total of 160 were built: half were finished in "contusion blue" with "pitch black" effects and the second half in "billet silver" with "pitch black" accents.